 Upon leaving the legislature, Mr. Gonzalez joined Ford Motor Company where he lobbied on behalf of the company and the Alliance of Automobile Manufactures in California and twelve other western states.
 Mr. Gonzalez is credited with securing state grants and tax incentives for electric and alternative fuel vehicles worth over $140 million.
 He provided political communications services to Ford in response to the Explorer-Firestone crises, the costliest vehicle recall in company history.

 David Quintana’s professional history spans over 15 years in and around the Capitol.
-With extensive expertise in a wide range of issue areas, Mr. Quintana provides clients with strategy development, policy analysis, relationship-building, campaign consulting, and direct lobbying services.
+With extensive expertise in a wide range of issue areas, Mr. Quintana provides clients with strategy development, policy analysis, relationship-building, campaign consulting, and unparalleled direct lobbying services.
 Mr. Quintana's reach extends into numerous sectors, including high-tech/social media, finance, energy, education, and gaming.

-With a comprehensive understanding of both politics and policy, Mr. Quintana is able to adopt effective strategies to meet each client’s needs.
+With a comprehensive understanding of both politics and policy, Mr. Quintana adopts effective strategies to meet each client’s needs.
 The focus is not only on immediate results, but also on establishing lasting relationships to achieve the client’s long-term goals.
 Mr. Quintana is able to use his political knowledge and connections to deliver for each of his diverse clients, who cover a wide range of issues.
 Whenever there is a big fight brewing in the political arena, David Quintana is brought in to generate results.

 A veteran of lobbying and managing the state’s legislative and regulatory landscape, Delaney Hunter’s background includes more than 20 years of experience in political and governmental work in the state.
 Ms. Hunter is a leading expert in the energy arena with extensive experience working not only in the Legislature but also with the California Public Utilities Commission (CPUC), California Energy Commission (CEC) and California Resources Board (CARB) and in the transit and transportation arena as well.